Best Cockroach Baits: Ratings, Reviews & Top Picks

 Because you’ll use very little product during application, it has a low cost-per-use.

-Raid Double Control Small Roach Baits Plus Egg Stoppers
+Raid Double Control Roach Baits With Egg Stoppers

 Did you know roaches can lay up to 40 eggs at a time?